mcarr823/auto-kcc/README.md

 | GAMMA           | float   | --gamma           |
 | CROPPINGPOWER   | float   | --croppingpower   |
 | CROPPINGMINIMUM | float   | --croppingminimum |

+## Docker compose

+An example docker-compose.yml file has been provided in this repo.

+It provides the required volumes and defines a few environment variables.